hkchengrex/robocon-f4-lib/profiling.md

 Discussion: sine and cosine functions from the DSP library are quite fast and accurate, but scaling would be a little bit more troublesome (it is using a fixed-point representation, approx. scaled by 32768, but it can never represent 1..., only -1)

 Conclusion: Will use dsp_sin() and dsp_cos().
 But need good ways for other trigon. functions too, they are not in dsp library.

+## tan() function

+Code is similar to that of sin/cos.
+Profiling is more difficult as angle approaches multiple of 90 deg.
+Error scaled by 1000.

+### approx_math's int_tan()
+- Input angle is not scaled
+- Output is only scaled by 100
+- Intuitively very inaccurate
+- Ticks used = 40
+- Error ~20 (not at extreme angle)

+### trigon_math's app_tan()
+- Input angle scaled by 100
+- Output scaled by 16384
+- Ticks used = 62
+- Error ~0.05 (not at extreme angle)

+Conclusion: Will use new app_tan().
+Be careful not to put angle ~multiple of 90 degree.